tonytrieu-dev/schedulebud-overview/README.md

 CREATE POLICY "Users can create their own tasks"
 ON public.tasks FOR INSERT
 WITH CHECK (auth.uid() = user_id);

--- Create a policy that allows users to update their own tasks CREATE POLICY "Users can update their own tasks"
-ON public.tasks FOR UPDATE
-USING (auth.uid() = user_id);

--- Create a policy that allows users to delete their own tasks CREATE POLICY "Users can delete their own tasks"
-ON public.tasks FOR DELETE
-USING (auth.uid() = user_id);
 ```

 ## Challenges & Solutions

 **Challenge: Ensuring data privacy for a multi-tenant application.**

-One of the biggest challenges was designing a system where multiple users could store their personal academic data with the absolute guarantee that their information would remain private.
-A simple mistake in a query could potentially expose one user's data to another.

-**Solution: A combination of schema design and database-level security.**

-I solved this by making data ownership a core principle of the database schema.
-Every table containing user-generated content has a `user_id` column that links to the `auth.users` table provided by Supabase.

-Then, I implemented Row-Level Security (RLS) policies on all relevant tables.
-As shown in the code snippet above, these policies are not just an afterthought; they are a fundamental part of the security model.
-By enforcing data access rules at the database level, RLS provides a much stronger security guarantee than application-level checks.
-This approach ensures that even if there were a bug in the application code, the database would still prevent unauthorized data access, effectively creating a powerful security backstop.
+**Solution: A combination of schema design and database-level security.** I made data ownership a core principle of the database schema, with a `user_id` column linking to Supabase's `auth.users` table.
+By implementing RLS policies at the database level, I created a fundamental security model that ensures even a bug in the application code would not lead to an unauthorized data access, effectively creating a powerful security backstop.